Encrypted-Thoughts/SLCB-DictionaryAPI/README.md

 # SLCB WordsAPI

-WOrdsAPI Parameter allows for creating custom commands to get WordsAPI info on a word for use in custom commands as a parameter.
+WordsAPI Parameter allows for creating custom commands to get WordsAPI info on a word for use in custom commands as a parameter.
 Currently only defintions and pronunciation are returned but it could easily be expanded to return other information. (synonyms, antonyms, syllables, etc)